minh120103/E2E_ML/readme.md

 4. **Configure the project**
 Update `config.yaml` with your specific settings.

-**Make sure that you install the MLFlow version that works with your python version,**
+**Ensure that the installed MLflow version is compatible with your Python version.**
 ## 📊 Usage

 ### Starting the API Server